 - Parents play an equal role in class.
-Through journaling, you will learn to become an observer of your child, and discover how they learn best.
+Through journaling, you become an observer of your child, and discover how they learn best.

 - We emphasize how to be physically relaxed in our bodies, as well as making a beautiful tone on our instruments, and how to care for musical instruments, which prepares us for instrumental lessons.